Federal Reserve Bank of Cleveland

-The Federal Reserve Bank of Cleveland is the Cleveland-based headquarters of the U.S. Federal Reserve System's Fourth District.
-The district is composed of Ohio, western Pennsylvania, eastern Kentucky, and the northern panhandle of West Virginia.
-It has branch offices in Cincinnati and Pittsburgh.
-The check processing center in Columbus, Ohio, was closed in 2005.
-Since August 21, 2024, Beth M. Hammack has been serving as the bank's chief executive officer and president.
+The Federal Reserve Bank of Cleveland is one of the twelve Federal Reserve Banks of the United States.
+It is responsible for the Fourth District of the Federal Reserve System, which encompasses Ohio, western Pennsylvania, eastern Kentucky, and the northern panhandle of West Virginia.
+The district is headquartered in Cleveland and has branch offices in Cincinnati and Pittsburgh.
+Since 2024, Beth M. Hammack has been serving as the bank's chief executive officer and president.